linrongbin16/lin.nvim.dev/philosophy.md

 >
 > 1. &gt; 500 stars.
 > 2. Last commit in 1 year.
-> 3. For duplicate ports/variants, keep the one has more active updates or more stars.
+> 3. For duplicate ports/variants, keep the one has more stars, more active updates or newer features.

 ## Concise and Efficiency